Spleen: Blood supply

 Near the middle of the spleen is a long fissure, the hilum, which is the point of attachment for the gastrosplenic ligament and the point of insertion for the splenic artery and splenic vein.
 There are other openings present for lymphatic vessels and nerves.
 In addition to the splenic artery, collateral blood supply is provided by the adjacent short gastric arteries.

 Like the thymus, the spleen possesses only efferent lymphatic vessels.
 The spleen is part of the lymphatic system.
 Both the short gastric arteries and the splenic artery supply it with blood.

 The germinal centers are supplied by arterioles called penicilliary radicles.

 Nerve supply

 The spleen is innervated by the splenic plexus, which connects a branch of the celiac ganglia to the vagus nerve.

-The underlying central nervous processes coordinating the spleen's function seem to be embedded into the hypothalamic-pituitary-adrenal-axis, and the brainstem, especially the subfornical organ.
+The underlying central nervous system processes that coordinate the spleen's function seem to be embedded into the hypothalamic–pituitary–adrenal axis, and the brainstem, especially the subfornical organ.